Synapse S3 storage provider service

 }

-NOTE: This policy needs to be attached to an IAM user created from the Security Credentials menu.
+Note: This policy needs to be attached to an IAM user created from the Security Credentials menu.
 This is not a Bucket Policy.

-Backblaze B2
+Backblaze B2¶

 To use Backblaze B2 you first need to sign up.

-You can’t easily change which region (US, Europe) your Backblaze account stores files in , so make sure to carefully choose the region when signing up (hint: it’s a hard to see dropdown below the username/password fields in the signup form).
+You can’t easily change which region (US, Europe) your Backblaze account stores files in, so make sure to carefully choose the region when signing up (hint: it’s a hard to see dropdown below the username/password fields in the signup form).

 After logging in to Backblaze:

-• note the Endpoint for your bucket (something like https://s3.us-west-002.backblazeb2.com).
+) - note the Endpoint for your bucket (something like

-• adjust its Lifecycle Rules to: Keep only the last version of the file
+). - adjust its Lifecycle Rules to: Keep only the last version of the file

-• go to App Keys and use the Add a New Application Key to create a new one
+- go to App Keys and use the Add a New Application Key to create a new one

-• give it Read & Write access
+) - give it Read & Write access

-The keyID value is your Access Key and applicationKey is your Secret Key.
+value is your Access Key and applicationKey

-You most likely just need to create an S3 bucket and get some credentials (access key and secret key) for accessing the bucket in a read/write manner.
+For other S3-compatible providers, you most likely just need to create an S3 bucket and get some credentials (access key and secret key) for accessing the bucket in a read/write manner.
+You may not need to configure security policies, etc.

 Don't have a Matrix server yet?